martianying/Pyspy/README.md

-## Pyspy: analyze and visualize data output by Phantom
+## Pyspy: analyze and visualize data from simultion in Phantom

 ### Content